taoensso/carmine/README.md

 ![Performance comparison chart](https://github.com/ptaoussanis/carmine/raw/master/benchmarks/chart20120519.png)

-Accession did not finish the test.
+Accession could not complete the requests.
 [Detailed benchmark information] (https://docs.google.com/spreadsheet/ccc?key=0AuSXb68FH4uhdE5kTTlocGZKSXppWG9sRzA5Y2pMVkE) is available on Google Docs.

-In principle it should be possible to close-in on the theoretical maximum performance of a JVM-based client.
+In principle it should be possible to get close to the theoretical maximum performance of a JVM-based client.
 This will be an ongoing effort.
+But please note that my concern for Carmine is **performance-per-unit-power** rather than *absolute performance*.
+For example Carmine willingly pays a small performance penalty to transparently support binary-safe arguments and again to support composable commands.

 ## Testing